-- Reviewed the annual report on conflicts of interest, directors' independence and compliance with the Code of Business Conduct, which includes related-party transactions - Reviewed the semi-annual reports on the Integrity Hotline. - ✓ Recommended to the Board the revised Code of Business Conduct.
+- Reviewed the annual report on conflicts of interest, directors' independence and compliance with the Code of Business Conduct, which includes related-party transactions. - Reviewed the semi-annual reports on the Integrity Hotline.

 Risk Management and Compliance-related Responsibilities

 Risk and Compliance Management Framework